jakub-pomykala/tracing-demo/README.md

 `curl 169.55.65.202:31380/instrument-craft-shop/resources/instruments -i -XPOST -H 'count: 1'  -H 'Content-Type: application/json' -d '{"type":"GUITAR", "price":200}'`

 Heading over to the dashboard, we'll see a trace that looks like this.
 Notice that we see the total time for the request (3.5s) and have separate spans for work done in each service.
-Because both Microprofile OpenTracing and the Envoy proxy (sidecar container) are sending traces to the collector, spans for both show up and are nearly identical in length, as the proxy adds very little latency to each call.
-(Since the JAX-RS integration with Microprofile OpenTracing propagates the `x-b3-traceid` header value across network calls, the trace collector is able to combine information from both services.
+Because both MicroProfile OpenTracing and the Envoy proxy (sidecar container) are sending traces to the collector, spans for both show up and are nearly identical in length, as the proxy adds very little latency to each call.
+(Since the JAX-RS integration with MicroProfile OpenTracing propagates the `x-b3-traceid` header value across network calls, the trace collector is able to combine information from both services.
 This is also the reason our Node service (`pipeline-js` in the diagram here) is made part of this collection: even though it's not using an OpenTracing (or any tracing library) for that matter, we're able to see the work in the Node service in the context of the larger request.

 ![arch](images/macimg/full-span-no-error.png)